 Magic Mont Saint Michel Photo Spots, Brittany France

-Where are the best Mont Saint Michel Photo spots to capture the memorable moments of this holy island and now a UNESCO world heritage site?
-If you have the answer, you will surely save time and energy during the visit.
+Are you wondering about the best photo spots to capture the memorable beauty of Mont Saint Michel, a holy island now designated as a UNESCO World Heritage site?
+Knowing the answer can save you time and energy during your visit.

 Mont Saint Michel appears like a mirage in the distance.
 On a clear day, it is possible to get magnificent sunset views.
 Inside its medieval walls, the cobbled-stone streets, stone stairs connecting shops and restaurants are typical scenes.
 And when the night arrives, the dimly lit old buildings impose a mysterious village scene.

-During the two-week road trip to Brittany, our family spent nearly two days exploring the island of Mont Saint Michel.
-We discovered several Mont Saint Michel photo spots that everyone could easily reach in a short time.
+During our family’s two-week road trip through Brittany, we dedicated nearly two days to exploring the island of Mont Saint Michel.
+Along the way, we discovered several easily accessible photo spots that everyone can enjoy in a short amount of time.

 Mont Saint Michel Photo Spots